Growers could deliver 3-5% more by optimizing storage conditions.

 Our vision is to develop predictive models that offer growers the guidance to increase both the quality of potatoes and marketable yield.

-Potatoes in storage are at risk of excessive shrink and rot, threatening crop loss for individual growers and an industry potato supply threat overall.
+Potatoes in storage are at risk of rot and excessive shrink, threatening loss in yield for individual growers and loss of supply for the industry overall.

 Technology advances in planting and harvesting have won many farmers over.
 With potential crop loss of up to 5% or more in storage, industry incumbents view optimizing storage facilities as the next natural opportunity for predictive analytics in agriculture.